 Before you hop on a plane to the next hot European destination, we need to go over bureaucracy of all this.

-One of the more important things to know before going to Europe long-term is knowing what the Schengen Area is.
+One of the more important things to know before going to Europe long-term (after understanding what to pack for the time of year) is knowing what the Schengen Area is.
 Established in 1995, the area is borderless travel for 26 countries which are all in Europe.
 What that means is if you’re going from Spain to Germany, you won’t have to pass through passport control.

 Europe as a name gets tossed around all the time as a term that covers all countries on the continent.
 For travel purposes, this is fine.
 If you’re going to Europe for the summer, you can travel to Italy, Switzerland, Slovenia, Norway and the UK without any problems.